rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 > If the app times out or makes a `deactivateError` call, then the app
 > **MUST** be terminated.

+During the `deactivate()` transition, the app **MUST** deallocate any A/V decoders.

+The platform **MAY** begin to transition your app out of view as soon as `deactivate()` is called.

-### 3.5.
+### 4.5.
 Suspending an app

-Suspending an app transitions it to the `SUSPENDED` state, so that it is no longer using resources on the device.
+Suspending an app transitions it to the `SUSPENDED` state, where it is no longer allowed to use graphics composition, and is expected to consume less CPU and RAM.

-The platform may suspend apps for any number of reasons that are out of scope for this document.
+The platform may suspend apps in order to free up memory, or for any number of reasons that are out of scope for this document.
 However, it is the platform's decision to suspend an app, not the app itself.

 To suspend an app, platforms **MUST** use the following process.

+If an app is in the `ACTIVE` state then it cannot yet be suspended, and **MUST** be deactivated first.

+If an app is in the `SLEEPING` state then it cannot be suspended and there is no need to do anything else.
+The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to suspend an app that is already in the `SLEEPING` state and the remainder of this section does not apply.

 If an app is already in the `SUSPENDED` state, then it is already suspended and there is no need to do anything else.
 The platform **MUST